See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Experiments

 \subsubsection{Training Datasets}

-In addition to the training split of the state control benchmark, we also adopt the training splits of several agentic benchmarks to train the multimodal agents.
-Specifically, we adopt AndroidControl~\cite{li2024effects}, AITZ~\cite{zhang2024android}, and GUI-Odyssey~\cite{lu2024gui}, which consists of long-chain and complex tasks.
-Notably, all these benchmarks are already included in the original training sets of the three agents.
+In addition to the training split of the state control benchmark, we also adopt the training splits of AndroidControl~\cite{li2024effects}, AITZ~\cite{zhang2024android}, and GUI-Odyssey~\cite{lu2025guiodyssey} featuring long-chain and complex tasks.
+Notably, these benchmarks are already part of the original training sets of all agents.